 Not only does Mackinac Island feel like a world away from the daily routine of life.
 Some of the incredible sights in Mackinac Island State Park actually look as if they’re out of this world.
+While there are perfectly natural causes for the existence of iconic Mackinac Island rock formations such as Arch Rock and Sugar Loaf, they are the subjects of supernatural tales as well.

 Take a look at these 10 must-see sights on Mackinac Island and let your imagination run wild trying to explain how they came to be.
 Then, get on up here and see them for yourself on a legendary scavenger hunt you’ll never forget.